plugwise/python-plugwise/README.md

 [![Generic badge](https://img.shields.io/badge/HA%20core-no-red.svg)](https://github.com/home-assistant/core/tree/dev/homeassistant/components/plugwise)

-Note we currently have a `plugwise` [component](https://github.com/home-assistant/core/tree/dev/homeassistant/components/plugwise) in core that will be replaced (eventually, then continously) with stable releases from this project
+Note we currently have a `plugwise` [component](https://github.com/home-assistant/core/tree/dev/homeassistant/components/plugwise) in core that will be replaced (eventually, then continuously) with stable releases from this project

+## Development/patches

+Like Home Assistant Core we use `pre-commit` to validate your commits and eventually PRs.

+Please make sure you at least ran `pip install -r requirements_commit.txt` before attempting to `git commit`.
+But we sincerely recommended to also use local testing, see `tests/README.md` for more information.

 ## Project support status